ericngoo/Retro-Hub/README.md

 ## Retro Hub

-A React application for viewing a user's Github Profile within a Retro-themed wrapper; built with React!
+View your Gihub Profile in a Retro-themed wrapper!
+Built with React :)

 ## Project Screen Shots